3D Mammography; 3-D Mammography; Mammogram; Tomosynthesis

 Breast Biopsy

-Also called: Biopsy of the Breast
+Also called: Biopsy of the Breast, Breast Biopsy

 A breast biopsy is a test that can confirm or rule out breast cancer.
 It is used if other breast tests or a physical exam show you might have breast cancer.
 There are three main types of breast biopsy procedures: fine-needle aspiration, core needle biopsy, and surgical biopsy.